Google Cloud launches new Osaka region to support growing customer base in Japan

-We’ve invested more than $47 billion in our global infrastructure in the last three years, and we continue to invest to fuel the digital transformation journey of our customers across more than 150 countries.
+We've invested more than $47 billion in Google over the last three years, including the expansion of our global infrastructure, and we continue to invest to fuel the digital transformation journey of our customers across more than 150 countries.
 These key elements, combined with our global partner ecosystem and expanded go-to-market organization, enable Google Cloud to be a strategic partner to the world’s leading enterprises.

 In Japan, we’ve seen widespread adoption of our technology solutions by retail, gaming, financial services and manufacturing organizations since 2016, when we opened our Google Cloud region in Tokyo.
 Today, we are honored that leading Japanese brands Asahi Group Holdings, Ltd and Kyocera Communication Systems Co., Ltd are choosing Google Cloud to help them push the boundaries of digital transformation in their industries.

 To support our rapidly growing customer base in Japan, it is my great pleasure to announce the launch of our new Osaka cloud region -- our second in Japan, seventh in Asia Pacific and twentieth region overall.
 The Osaka cloud region is now available to Google Cloud customers, bringing lower latency to nearby organizations and improved system availability, made possible by having two cloud regions in Japan.